Erik Proper Welcome About ORCiD Contact CV Presentations Research Setup Sports

 Some other stuff I have in my camera bag:

-When not using a tripod and walking around with one of my camera's, I use a Black Rapid strap that is attached to a small Arca Swiss Mengs clamp, which in itself can then be attached to the L-Frame of the cameras.
+When not using a tripod and walking around with one of my camera's, I use a Peak Design Slide Lite camera strap.
+When walking around with a camera and one of the larger lenses (with lense color), I use a Black Rapid strap that is attached to a small Arca Swiss Mengs clamp.

 For situations where I can't really bring a tripod, I also have a SteadePod, which is essentially a "wire", where one end (with a quick release) connects to your camera, while you stand on the other hand.
 This provides you with a few stops more stability, in a very small package.
 Great for hiking and/or walking in cities, when you don't want to carry too much around.
 Admittedly, I don't use it much.
 But, each time I used it, I was happy to have it with me.